 Students will learn to think critically by undertaking original research involving the latest theories, methods and technologies, while collaborating with other students and faculty across Carleton and with community partners.
-Students tackle research questions, such as: How do digital publishing, social media and surveillance change the nature of personal and communal identities?
+Students tackle research questions, such as: How are digital publishing, social media and surveillance altering personal and communal identities?
 Can 3D modelling produce new understandings of ancient texts?
 How do video games differ from other forms of popular culture?
 Can scholarship in the humanities and social sciences reach new audiences through mobile networks and devices?